A Beginner’s Guide to Domains and How They Work

 Want your own web address?
 Here’s how domain name registration works, and the steps to follow to get your own:

-- Now you can register the domain name with a registrar.
-With 123 Reg you can get a new web address for as little as 99p.
+- When you’ve found a domain that you like and which is available, you can register .
+With 123 Reg you can get a new web address for as little as 79p for the first year.

-- Next you’ll need to get the best UK hosting for your domain so anyone on the web can view and access your site.
+- Next, you’ll need to get the best UK web hosting for your domain so anyone on the web can view and access your site.

 Watch this video to learn more: